Mississippi HVAC License: Everything to Know - Housecall Pro

 Do you need a license in Mississippi to become an HVAC technician?

-You need an HVAC contractor license to perform work within the state.
+Yes, you need an HVAC contractor license issued by the Mississippi State Board of Contractors to perform work within the state.

 What are the different types of HVAC licenses?